 Not only is the maximum gain and loss substantially different for each portfolio, but the annual fluctuations are substantially different as well.

 You can also measure risk as the standard deviation of the returns.
 If you aren’t familiar with standard deviation, don’t worry.
 It isn’t really that complicated.
-Standard deviation is the average difference between the annual return, and the average annual return.
+Standard deviation is the average difference between any given one-year annual return, and the average annual return.
 It tells you how much the portfolio value typically fluctuates.

 I know this isn’t statistics class, so I’ll forego the calculation and give you an example.
 You don’t need to remember the math below for this to be useful to you either.
 As long as you can grasp the concept behind it, you can use it.
 I’ll summarize after the example.